 Sometimes the first driver doesn’t even realize a crash resulted from cutting someone off.
 Other times, they see the accident but don’t stop.
 Either way, this situation is often called a “phantom driver” accident.

-If you are the driver who cut off another person and you saw them crash, you should always pull over.
-Not stopping after you see a crash happen that you’re involved in—even if your car didn’t touch the vehicle—is never a good idea.
-Failing to pull over in this situation can have the same legal consequences as a hit and run accident.
+If you are the driver who cut off another person and saw them crash, you should always pull over.
+Not stopping after you see a crash happen that you’re involved in, even if your car didn’t touch the vehicle, is never a good idea.
+Failing to pull over in this situation can have the same legal consequences as a hit-and-run accident.

 Steps to Take After a No-Contact Crash

-Drivers cut each other off every day, but if a crash or accident results from it, the situation is more serious.
+Drivers cut each other off every day, but the situation is more severe if a crash or accident results from it.
 Even if the two vehicles never touch, the driver who crashed could suffer injuries or vehicle damage.
 To make sure fault is determined accurately, there are some actions you should take after this type of crash.

 Pull Over and Exchange Information

 Both drivers should pull over when a no-contact car accident happens.
 You’ll want to exchange information, including insurance information.
-Stay at the scene of the accident until authorities have been notified.
+Then, stay at the scene of the accident until authorities arrive.

 Call Police